ipfs/team-mgmt/Project Management Process.md

 - may have parts or sub-goals
 - may have parts or sub-goals big enough to merit own Goals

-The IPFS project management process, planning and tracking work is done with the following **tools**:
+**The IPFS project management process, planning and tracking work is done with the following tools**:

 Roadmaps
 - are attached to a project
-- have a list of milestones, ordered by completion time
+- have a list of milestones, ordered by estimated completion date or dependencies

 Backlogs
 - are attached to a project
-- have a list of all goals for a project, ordered by priority
+- have a list of all unfinished goals for a project, ordered by priority

 Pipelines
 - have a set of stages through which goals move (the steps between "not done" and "done")